Shubham-Patel22/Flipkart-CSAT-Classification/README.md

 # Flipkart-CSAT-Classification

 The task in this project is to predict the CSAT(Customer Satisfaction) score of Flipkart Customer Service, where CSAT varies from one to five.
 This is a Supervised Learning problem involving classification.

 After data loading, I first performed Data Preprocessing, and then Feature Engineering and Exploratory Data Analysis.

 Initially, I approached the problem as a multi-class classification.
 Then, I found out by trial that, on simplifying the problem into binary classification by binning CSAT, the performance is improved drastically.
 So, I approached it as binary classification by Data Binning CSAT, a brilliant Feature Engineering move.

+I experimented with three algorithms:
+1. Logistic Regression
+2. K-Nearest Neighbours(KNN)
+3. Random Forest

-I experimented with three algorithms: 1)Logistic Regression, 2)K-Nearest Neighbours(KNN), 3)Random Forest.
-For Hyper-parameter Tuning, I used Grid Search and Random Search.
+For Hyper-parameter Tuning, I used Grid Search on Logistic Regression and KNN and Random Search on Random Forest.
 I Optimized the Model on Accuracy and Precision, achieving 70% accuracy and 66% precision with Random Forest.

 I achieved model persistence with pickle.
 Finally, I performed sanity check on the model, by predicting on unseen data, after loading it from pickle file.

 In my project, I uncovered that Response time is the most important factor in improving CSAT.
 This model could improve the customer approval of flipkart leading to retention and an increase in revenue.